stebix/woodnet-showcase/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/stebix/woodnet-showcase/HEAD?labpath=showcase-prediction.ipynb)

 To ultimately run the code in the provided notebooks, please select 'Run' $\rightarrow$ 'Run All Cells' in the drop down menu bar after the notebook has opened.

+## Binder Peculiarities

+Binder is donation-supported and provides free-of-charge CPU compute resources and hosting for the notebooks.
+Using a CPU with volumetric data visualizations and 3D ResNet can be slow.

 > [!TIP]
-> Binder provides free-of-charge CPU compute resources and hosting for the notebooks.
-Using a CPU with volumetric data visualizations and 3D ResNet can be slow.
 > **_Please_** allow **ample time** for the notebook startup process.
 Especially the 3D visualizations require larger resources.
 In the worst case (Binder under load), it may take up to 15 minutes to find a host.
 Just leave the tab open and come back when the site refreshes itself.
-> If teh process fails, just try again some time later.
+> If the process fails, just try again some time later.

-> If the compute resources or your patience time out, just use the Jupyter notebook as a starting point for running experiments
-> on your own premises using a faster GPU resource.
+If the compute resources or your patience time out, just use the Jupyter notebook as a starting point for running experiments on your own premises using a faster GPU resource.
+We however chose Binder as a convenient no-installation showcase outlet.

 ## Informations